Spade Ranch (Nebraska): The Spade Ranch today

 The Spade Ranch continues to operate today in the traditional western fashion.
 Most of the original buildings in the Home Valley of the Spade are extant and functioning in their original capacity.
 Although ranching operations have changed considerably since the early days of Richards and Comstock, cowboys and ranch hands are still employed by the Bixby's.
 The number of employees needed to operate the ranch has significantly decreased over the last few years due to advancements in technology and equipment.
 During the summer months of July and August hay is harvested out the large meadows to be used to feed cattle during winter.
 Calving season begins in February and tapers off by early April.
 This is a very critical time and the calving herd requires around the clock supervision.
 Large roundups are carried out in the spring and fall to ready cattle for market and branding.
 Branding at the Spade is a large yearly event – cattle are roped from horseback, wrestled by hand and branded with the Spade brand.
 The Branding is traditionally concluded with a large western dinner.
 Cattle are no longer shipped to market by train, but rather by cattle truck.
 Aircraft are used to locate cattle in large pastures, spot downed fences and for ranch business abroad.
 Bixby Black Angus cattle are nationally recognized for both their quality and genetics.
 The Bixby family works closely with the Nebraska State Historical Society and Chadron State College in the preservation and research of the Sandhills region of Nebraska.

 Although some ranches around the Spade are no longer working cattle ranches, the Spade Ranch continues to operate as a beef cattle ranch.
 Richards and Comstock's legacy was carried on by Lawrence Bixby, whose legacy is carried on by his descendants.
 Historically, the Spade Ranch is an important feature of the landscape of Sheridan County, and it continues to be one today.

 Books

 Bartlett Richards: Nebraska Sandhills Cattleman written by son Bartlett Richards, Jr. with Ruth Van Ackeren, details the life of Bartlett Richards, Sr. with his personal and business correspondence from his first arriving at Cheyenne, Wyoming in August 1879, his education and apprenticeship with some of the most powerful Havard-taught cattle barons of the time, through the rise of his enormous cattle ranching empires in Wyoming and Nebraska, the controversial land trials at the hands of the government and to his unexpected death in 1911.

-Lawrence Bixby: Preserver of the Old Spade Ranch written by Ruth Van Ackeren and Robert M. Howard, follows the story of Lawrence Bixby who picked up the pieces of the crumbling Spade Empire to form a second ranching dynasty that forged a path through twentieth century ranching by raising market topping Hereford cattle, award-winning Percheron and Belgian Workhorses and producing revered prize winning Calf Roping Quarterhorses, while doing all possible to protect and preserve the ranch he called home.
+Lawrence Bixby: Preserver of the Old Spade Ranch written by Ruth Van Ackeren and Robert M. Howard, follows the story of Lawrence Bixby who raised Hereford cattle, Percheron and Belgian Workhorses and Calf Roping Quarterhorses.